TheophileBERTELOOT/TheophileBERTELOOT/README.md

 ## Research Assistant
   *Co-Dot .
 Quebec, Quebec - 01/2021 - Present*
-  * Participation in the development of severals applications (taktik, senic) using expo, react native (frontend, backend)
+  * Participation in the development of severals applications (taktik, senic) using expo, react native, nestjs
+  * Using development tools like git, postman, jira

 ## IT developer apprentice
   *Framatome .
 Jarrie, Auverge.
 Rhône-Alpes - 08/2018 - 08/2020*